Former Fall River mayor Jasiel Correia found guilty of corruption

 BOSTON (AP) — A former Massachusetts mayor first elected at the age of 23 by touting himself as a successful entrepreneur was convicted Friday of stealing money from investors in his start-up to bankroll his lavish lifestyle and soliciting bribes from marijuana vendors who wanted to operate in the struggling mill city.

-Jasiel Correia was found guilty by a jury after about 23 hours of deliberations over four days in a trial that highlighted his swift rise and fall in Fall River, where he had dazzled voters with his intelligence and promises to turn the city around.
+Jasiel Correia was found guilty of extortion and fraud by a jury after 23 hours of deliberations over four days in a trial that highlighted Correia’s swift rise and fall in Fall River, where he had dazzled voters at a young age with his promises to turn the city around.

-He was found not guilty of three counts, including accusations that he forced his chief of staff to give him half of her salary in order to keep her city job.
+He was also found not guilty on three counts, including accusations that he forced his chief of staff to give him half of her salary in order to keep her city job.

+Correia, who insisted he was innocent and attacked the charges as politically motivated, never took the stand.
+After leaving Boston’s federal courthouse fitted with a electronic-monitoring bracelet, Correia told reporters that his “fight is not over” and predicted he would win on appeal.

+“Eventually the real truth will come out,” Correia said.
+“I will be vindicated and my future will be very long and great.”

 Investors who took the stand told jurors they handed over their cash because they believed Correia was bright, trustworthy and headed for great things.
 One investor said he thought Correia was a “boy wonder” and that Correia assured him he wasn’t going to “take a dime” out of the company so all the money could go to the development of the app.

-“These weren’t occasional purchases, this is shameless continued stealing without any regard for the fact that he is betraying people who trusted him,” Assistant U.S. Attorney Zach Hafer told jurors.
+“These weren’t occasional purchases, this is shameless continued stealing without any regard for the fact that he is betraying people who trusted him,” Assistant U.S. Attorney Zach Hafer said.

-Throughout the trial, prosecutors potrayed Correia as a serial liar, who they said misled voters in order to get elected just like they said he duped investors.
+Throughout the trial, prosecutors portrayed Correia as a serial liar, who they said misled voters in order to get elected just like they said he duped investors.

 In a clip shown to jurors from a 2015 debate during the race for mayor, Correia promised taxpayers that he would “take your money and spend it wisely” — because he said that’s what he had done in his business.
 His lie about how he previously sold another app for big money allowed him avoid questions about how he could afford such a lavish lifestyle on his $17,000 annual salary as a Fall River city councilor, prosecutors said.